The single lever shower mixer versus the thermostatic taps: the advantages and disadvantages

 Noken Thermotrust Pure Line thermostatic tap with Noken Thermotrust technology

 2. Energy and water saving.
-Noken cartridges are designed to reach the desired temperature quickly and constantly.
-In this way, unnecessary water waste is avoided by reducing the reaction time and possible changes in temperature during the shower.
-Some of Noken's thermostatic taps also feature the Noken Eco-Stop button, which limits the maximum water flow, leading to water savings of up to 50%.
+Our cartridges have been designed to reach the desired temperature quickly and consistently.
+As a result, we are committed to greener taps that promote sustainability and avoid waste.
+Some of our thermostatic taps also feature the Noken Eco-Stop button, which limits the maximum water flow once the user reaches the mid-travel point of the handle, thus leading to water savings of up to 50%.

 Urban thermostatic taps